 What Does Squalane Contain?

 Unlike carrier oils pressed from seeds or nuts, squalane doesn't contain multiple extracted phytochemicals and vitamins.
 Instead, the squalane is a pure lipid hydrocarbon - a single substance with many skin benefits and functions of its own.

 Does Squalane Oil Have Benefits for Skin?

-Yes!
-Squalane has many benefits for skin.
-When used as a face oil, squalane works as an emollient that results in significant moisturization.
-It is a powerful antioxidant that will help your skin stay protected from environmental attacks.
 Squalane is non-comedogenic, which means it will not clog pores.
 Its key role as a component of sebum implies that it will help regulate your natural oil production and potentially help improve acne.